 Shopify comes with a really nice import/export tool for you to manage your products.
 Imports are quick and you can expect your edits to reflect instantly on your store frontend.

 The Shopify product management screen has similar features to the order management section so you can search and filter through your products with ease.

 Products and Variants

-Creating and editing your products in the Shopify admin is a generally a wonderful experience.
-Shopify have made it quick and easy to add new products and variants to your store.
+Creating and editing your products in the Shopify admin is generally a wonderful experience.
+Shopify has made it quick and easy to add new products and variants to your store.

-There is a potentially serious limitation surrounding Shopify variants which needs to be considered before deciding to use the platform.
+There is a potentially serious limitation surrounding Shopify variants that need to be considered before deciding to use the platform.